bca009/WinBox-for-86Box/README.md

   - **Recommended**: Windows 10, and in theory Windows 11 also supported.
   - **Minimum**: Windows 7 SP1 or Windows 8.1, with the **latest updates**.

-*Note: Under Windows 7 there are known [problems](https://github.com/laciba96/WinBox-for-86Box/issues/3#issuecomment-886091172) with the updater, which can be solved by installing the latest updates.*
+*Note: Under Windows 7 there are known [problems](https://github.com/laciba96/WinBox-for-86Box/issues/3#issuecomment-886091172) with the updater due to missing cryptographic capabilities by default.
+These problems can be solved by installing Internet Explorer 11 and the latest updates after SP1.*

 The program is written in **Delphi 10.3** and uses the [JEDI Code Library (JCL)](https://github.com/project-jedi/jcl).